vladimir-tutin/Plex-Auto-Collections/README.md

 ![https://i.imgur.com/iHAYFIZ.png](https://i.imgur.com/iHAYFIZ.png)
 Plex Auto Collections is a Python 3 script/[standalone builds](https://github.com/vladimir-tutin/Plex-Auto-Collections/tree/master/dist) that works off a configuration file to create/update Plex collection.
 Collection management with this tool can be automated in a varying degree of customizability.
-Supports IMDB and TMDb lists as well as built in Plex filters such as actors, genres, year, studio and more.
+Supports IMDB, TMDb, and Trakt lists as well as built in Plex filters such as actors, genres, year, studio and more.
 For more filters refer to the [plexapi.video.Movie](https://python-plexapi.readthedocs.io/en/latest/modules/video.html#plexapi.video.Movie) documentation.
 Not everything has been tested, so results may vary based off the filter.
 A TMDb api key is required to scan TMDb URLs.

 When parsing IMDB or TMBd lists the script will create a list of movies that are missing from Plex.
 If an TMDb and Radarr api-key are supplied then the option will be presented to pass the list of movies along to Radarr.
+Trakt lists will be matched against items in both a Movie and a TV library each.

 As well as updating collections based off configuration files there is the ability to add new collections based off filters, delete collections, search for collections and manage the collections in the configuration file.
 Collection